 It’s unlikely that using exogenous supplements to modify particular markers in the blood has the same effect as optimising your diet and lifestyle to ensure your body produces those things endogenously as part of a healthy system.
 Supplementing with exogenous NAD+ to increase Sirtuin action is like paying your cleaners a whole lot of extra money to come in and dust your house while it is still stuffed to the rooftop with garbage.

 Most of the compounds that have been found to be beneficial are extracted and concentrated from plants.
-One of Sinclair’s early discoveries was resveratrol, which was popular until they realised that in humans the amounts you could get in a capsule were ineffective and you would have to drink crates of wine a day to get any meaningful effect.
+One of Sinclair’s early discoveries was resveratrol, which was popular until they realised that in humans, the amounts you could get in a capsule were ineffective, and you would have to drink crates of wine daily to get any meaningful effect.

 In the end, you are wasting your money when you could be spending it on real food that contains meaningful quantities of those beneficial nutrients.